Unix: Overview

 Unix was originally meant to be a convenient platform for programmers developing software to be run on it and on other systems, rather than for non-programmers.
 The system grew larger as the operating system started spreading in academic circles, and as users added their own tools to the system and shared them with colleagues.

-At first, Unix was not designed to be portable or for multi-tasking.
-Later, Unix gradually gained portability, multi-tasking and multi-user capabilities in a time-sharing configuration.
+At first, Unix was not designed to support multi-tasking or to be portable.
+Later, Unix gradually gained multi-tasking and multi-user capabilities in a time-sharing configuration, as well as portability.
 Unix systems are characterized by various concepts: the use of plain text for storing data; a hierarchical file system; treating devices and certain types of inter-process communication (IPC) as files; and the use of a large number of software tools, small programs that can be strung together through a command-line interpreter using pipes, as opposed to using a single monolithic program that includes all of the same functionality.
 These concepts are collectively known as the "Unix philosophy".
 Brian Kernighan and Rob Pike summarize this in The Unix Programming Environment as "the idea that the power of a system comes more from the relationships among programs than from the programs themselves".

 By the early 1980s, users began seeing Unix as a potential universal operating system, suitable for computers of all sizes.
 The Unix environment and the client–server program model were essential elements in the development of the Internet and the reshaping of computing as centered in networks rather than in individual computers.

-Both Unix and the C programming language were developed by AT&T and distributed to government and academic institutions, which led to both being ported to a wider variety of machine families than any other operating system.
+Both Unix and the C programming language were developed by AT&T and distributed to government and academic institutions, which led to them both being ported to a wider variety of machine families than any other operating system.

 The Unix operating system consists of many libraries and utilities along with the master control program, the kernel.
 The kernel provides services to start and stop programs, handles the file system and other common "low-level" tasks that most programs share, and schedules access to avoid conflicts when programs try to access the same resource or device simultaneously.
-To mediate such access, the kernel has special rights, reflected in the distinction of kernel space from user space, the latter being a priority realm where most application programs operate.
+To mediate such access, the kernel has special rights, reflected in the distinction of kernel space from user space, the latter being a lower priority realm where most application programs operate.